Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 \item In this case the differentials $d_r[f]$ provide obstructions to lifting $[f]$ to a map of $T$-algebras. \item The edge homomorphisms

-are the corresponding forgetful functors. \item The spectral sequence is contravariantly functorial in $X\in \ho(\cC_T)$ and covariantly functorial in $Y\in \ho(\cC_T)$ and $T$ satisfying the hypotheses. \end{enumerate} \end{thm*} \begin{proof} First, in order for the theorem to make sense there must be a derived mapping space of $T$-algebras.
-This follows from the assumption that $T$ is Quillen.
+are the corresponding forgetful functors. \item If $\cC_T$ has functorial bar cofibrant and fibrant replacements, then the spectral sequence is contravariantly functorial in $X$ and covariantly functorial in $Y$. \item A map of simplicial monads $T_1\rightarrow T_2$ satisfying the above hypotheses induces a contravariant map of spectral sequences provided that $X$ has a bar cofibrant replacement $\widetilde{X} \to X$ in $\cC_{T_2}$ such that $U_3 \widetilde{X}$ has a bar cofibrant replacement in $\cC_{T_1}$. \end{enumerate} \end{thmA} \begin{proof} First, in order for the theorem to make sense there must be a derived mapping space of $T$-algebras and this follows from the assumption that $T$ is simplicial Quillen.

-The conclusions of the theorem depend only on the weak equivalence classes of $X$ and $Y$, so without loss of generality we assume $Y$ is a fibrant $T$-algebra and, replacing $X$ with $\widetilde{X}$ if necessary, that $X$ is a $T$-algebra such that $T^{\bul}UX$ is a Reedy cofibrant diagram in $\cC^{\Delta^{\op}_0}$.
-By \Cref{prop:bar-construction-is-reedy-cofib} the bar resolution $B_{\bul}X$ is a Reedy cofibrant simplicial $T$-algebra.
+The conclusions of the theorem depend only on the weak equivalence classes of $X$ and $Y$, so without loss of generality we assume $Y$ is a fibrant $T$-algebra and, replacing $X$ with $\widetilde{X}$ if necessary, that $X$ is a bar cofibrant $T$-algebra.
+By \Cref{prop:bar-construction-is-reedy-cofib} the bar resolution $B_{\bul}X$ is a Reedy cofibrant simplicial $T$-algebra and any two choices of bar cofibrant replacement yield equivalent bar resolutions.
 Since $Y$ is fibrant and $\cC$ is a simplicial model category, applying the mapping space functor $\cC_T(-,Y)$ to a Reedy cofibrant simplicial $T$-algebra yields a Reedy fibrant cosimplicial space.
 In particular, $\cC_T(B_{\bul}X, Y)$ is Reedy fibrant.

 Applying \cite{Bou89}, the totalization tower for this Reedy fibrant cosimplicial space arising from the skeletal filtration on $|B_{\bul}X|$ yields an obstruction-theoretic spectral sequence computing the homotopy of the totalization